jkoelndorfer/wedding-website/hugo/content/page/details.md

 When you arrive at Bear Cave Brewing, please check in with the host and let them know you are with the Koelndorfer wedding.
 You will receive a tap card for our group's tab.

+There is ample street free street parking around Bear Cave Brewing.
+You may need to park a few blocks away, however.

 We have reserved the Bear Cave rooftop deck for our celebration, weather permitting.
 If Minnesota weather strikes, we will move